Skip to main content

 What it does:

-1. Asks for KG name and storage location (project-local, global, or custom path)
+1. Asks for KG name and storage location (project-local, personal, or custom path)

 2. Prompts for category selection (architecture, process, patterns, debugging, or custom)